Taack/coronavirus/README.md

 # Usage

+`install.packages("minpack.lm")`
+`library(minpack.lm)`
 `source("~/github/coronavirus/rstudio/italy.r", chdir = T)`

 # Simulation Results (as of 2020 / 03 / 20)

+source('./approxnlsLM.r')
 ## Italy

-* The number of simulated death should be 14272 +/- 2550
+* The number of simulated death should be 13681 +/- 1681
 * The peak of death per day date 2020 / 03 / 25.2

 ## Spain
-* The number of simulated death should be 9574 +/- 1978 (sd)
+* The number of simulated death should be 7923 +/- 4757
-* The peak of death per day date 2020 / 03 / 30.7
+* The peak of death per day date 2020 / 03 / 29.5

 # Simulation Results (as of 2020 / 03 / 21)

+Variance is very high
 ## Italy (added 4825)

-### Via direct approx
-* Variance is very high
-* The number of simulated death should be 31710 +/- 10547
-* The peak of death per day date 2020 / 04 / 01.3

-### Via deriv approx
-* The number of simulated death should be 89730 +/- ???
-(ATM)
+* The number of simulated death should be 25957 +/- 6271
-* The peak of death per day date 2020 / 04 / 10
+* The peak of death per day date 2020 / 03 / 31.3

 ## Spain (added 1378)

-* The number of simulated death should be 14136 +/- 2190
+* The number of simulated death should be 10728 +/- 5111
-* The peak of death per day date 2020 / 03 / 31.1
+* The peak of death per day date 2020 / 03 / 30.1